How I built an invisible executive studio

 The whole format is engineered around one principle: the talent forgets the camera is there.

 Three OBSBOT Tail 2 PTZ cameras are mounted out of view.
 They run AI Tracking 2.0 — face detection, body detection, auto-framing.
-If the executive stands up and walks to a whiteboard, the camera stays with them.
+If the executive stands up or shifts in their seat the camera stays with them.
 If they lean in, it tightens.
-No operator.
-No "look into this one now."
+This doesn’t require an operator.

 The output is a multicam edit that's already 80% there before anyone opens Premiere.